 See Roger Federer, Rafael Nadal, Andy Murray, Milos Raonic and other ATP stars up close during Rogers Cup presented by National Bank in Montreal.
-Catch them at Uniprix Stadium from August 4 to 13 and maybe even cross paths with them around town.
+Catch them at STADE IGA from August 4 to 13 and maybe even cross paths with them around town.
 Nearly twenty of Montreal’s best restaurants will reserve tables for the players and their entourages throughout the tournament.

 The ATP’s best and brightest will have the opportunity to discover some of the city’s finest dining and their fans may get the chance to catch a glimpse of them off the courts.
 Fostering pride in our local gastronomy, the participating restaurants will extend a unique welcome to the tennis superstars.